FungiProxy/MyBabbittQuoteCopy/docs/UI_MODERNIZATION_TRACKER.md

 - [x] Component library structure created
 - [x] First component (StatusBadge) implemented
 - [ ] All modern components available for use
-- [ ] Components are self-contained and reusable

 - [ ] No breaking changes to existing code

 ### Phase 2 Success